joshuaDanil/hypr-dotfiles/README.md

 # hypr-dotfiles
 Files for my rice of Hyprland (on Arch Linux).
 Best for laptops.

-**This is a very minimalist config and chances are you're going to want to configure some of it yourself, especially `hyprland.config` and `hypridle.config`.**
+**This is a fairly minimal config and chances are you're going to want to configure some of it yourself, especially `hyprland.config` and `hypridle.config`.**
 ## Installation
 Download the repository as .zip and run `install.sh`.
 If you want to change the wallpaper, put it in `/hypr/` and name it either `wallpaper.png` or `lockscreen.png` to use it for your desktop wallpaper or your lockscreen wallpaper.
 (Or change `hyprpaper.config` and `hyprlock` to whatever path you want.
 If your wallpaper isn't a PNG, you'll probably have to do this anyway.)